OSG Exercise 1.3: Running Jobs in OSG¶

-The goal of this exercise is to have your jobs running on the OSG and map their geographical locations.
+The goal of this exercise is for you to run jobs in OSG, specifically the Open Science Pool, and map their geographical locations.

 Where in the world are my jobs?
 (Part 2)¶

-You will be using the same exact payload as you did in exercise 1.1.
+You will use the same job (software) as you did in OSG exercise 1.1.

 Mapping your jobs¶

-Copy and paste the collated results from your job output into the bulk creation text box at the bottom of the screen.
+Copy and paste the collated results from your job output into the Bulk Entry area.

 Where did your jobs end up?